 A partition of X is a disjoint collection of non-empty subsets of X whose union is X [19].
-A schedule $\alpha$ of a traffic X is a collection of simultaneous sub-traffics of X partitioning the traffic X. A step of a schedule $\alpha$ is an element of the schedule $\alpha$ .
-The length #( $\alpha$ ) of a schedule gives the number of steps in $\alpha$ .
-A schedule of a traffic is optimal if the traffic does not have any shorter schedule.
-If the length of a schedule is equal to the duration of the traffic, then the schedule is liquid.
+A schedule α of a traffic X is a collection of simultaneous sub-traffics of X partitioning the traffic X. A step timeframe of a schedule α is an element of the schedule α .
+The length $\#(\alpha)$ of a schedule gives the number of step timeframe in α .
+A schedule of a traffic is optimal if the traffic does not have any shorter schedule (and the length of an optimal schedule is therefore the chromatic number of the corresponding graph).
+If the length of a schedule is liquid.
 A liquid schedule is optimal, but the inverse is not always true, meaning that a traffic may not have a liquid schedule.
 Fig. 7 shows a liquid schedule for the collective traffic shown in Fig 1.